Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Prior to heading back to the road, Rich bought a bocadillo to go, since we were approaching the "witching hour" when the bars closed down for siesta!
 Rich walked on with Mattias, chatting for a way.

-I lingered at the charming little church in San Paio, photographing it and breathing in my deeply held gratitude for the Camino, my personal journey and my health, strength, and stamina!
+Just beyond the bar, is the equally charming little church in San Paio, below, where you can get a stamp.
+I lingered here, breathing in my deeply held gratitude for my personal journey and my health, strength, and stamina!
 I was so grateful to be here, and I thanked God for the many, many wonders of the journey!

 Lavacolla at Last!Lavacolla at Last!

-Even after seeing the Lavacolla sign, the Camino winds its way through town another 725 meters, until the church in Lavacolla comes into view, below.
+Even after seeing the Lavacolla sign, the Camino bends its way through town another 430 meters, in a giant U-shaped course, until the Iglesia de San Paio comes into view, below.

-We finally found our hostal where we had made the reservation around three p.m.
-After showering and resting in the room, we stopped by the Bar Botana, on the plaza by the river.
+We finally found our hostal (now a high-priced, multi-night casa rural, just before the highway) where we had made a reservation around three p.m.
+After showering and resting in the room, we stopped by the Bar de Comidas Botana, on the plaza by the river.
 It was a charming and friendly little place.
 The food was very reasonable and we shared a shot of Scotch whiskey, 100 Pipers, to toast to our arrival, 10 kilometers from Santiago de Compostela.

 Reflections from Day Twelve on the Camino Primitivo